 - Train leaders in the field of Oral and Maxillofacial Surgery.

-The Oral and Maxillofacial Surgery Outpatient Clinic at the University of Illinois College of Dentistry, the University of Illinois Medical Center, Jesse Brown Veterans Administration Medical Center, Northwestern Memorial Hospital, and Christ Hospital, are the current sites employed for surgical clinical experience.
+The Oral and Maxillofacial Surgery Outpatient Clinic at the University of Illinois Chicago College of Dentistry, UI Health, Jesse Brown Veterans Administration Medical Center, Northwestern Memorial Hospital, and Christ Hospital, are the current sites employed for surgical clinical experience.
 Thirty-six (36) months are devoted to clinical Oral and Maxillofacial Surgery.
 There is a comprehensive didactic curriculum consisting of weekly seminars, clinico-pathologic conferences, morbidity and mortality reviews, case reviews, oral pathology seminars, surgical-orthodontic conferences, journal club, multidisciplinary implant conferences, and head and neck tumor boards.

 Clinical Experience Highlights

 The OMFS clinic is located on the first floor of the UIC College of Dentistry and receives more than adequate referral of patients from the Colleges of Dentistry and Medicine, the University of Illinois itself, as well as the private practice dentists and dental specialists.
 Residents enjoy a diverse experience in dentoalveolar surgery and outpatient anesthesia in adults and children.
 There is a significant amount of implant case referrals, varying in complexity, made possible by COD grants and referrals from both the Department of Prosthodontics and the Comprehensive Dental Implant Center.

 Surgical Procedures Distribution (2022-2023)